Redefining Ancient Maya Culture Through the Study of the 99 Percent

 The interview was prompted by the upcoming Annual Review of Anthropology October 2019 issue, which will feature Sabloff’s scholarly article “How Maya Archaeologists Discovered the 99% Through the Study of Settlement Patterns”.

-Interested in finding about more about Sabloff’s long-term research and study of Pre-Columbian Maya culture?
+Interested in finding out more about Sabloff’s long-term research and study of Pre-Columbian Maya culture?
 Join us for his In-Depth class at SAR this November

 Learn more and register for the course here.
 Space is limited.